-This is the 3rd part of our Craft in Style Box for June!
+This was the 3rd part of our Craft in Style Box for June 2019!
 The box is full of hot sauce recipes and cool summer culinary delights.
 You can find the first part – How to Sterilize Hot Sauce Bottles here and a Traditional Ruby Red Hot Sauce Recipe here.

 What Type of Vinegar to Use